jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 ---
 layout: post
-title:  "Lessons learned refactoring mid-size Pulumi programs"
+title:  "Lessons learned refactoring Pulumi programs"
 date:   2020-11-08 00:00:00 +0100
 categories: pulumi aws
 ---

 # Introduction

-So you build your first Pulumi program?
+So you built your first Pulumi program?
 Maybe even got some workloads running in production?
 The team loves it, the thing just works.
 People are adopting it, adding components, importing more of the existing resources.
 The stacks are getting bigger... and bigger.

-Overnight, what was a simple POC before turns into a 200+ lines of infrastructure code.
+Overnight, what was a simple proof of concept before turns into a 200+ lines of infrastructure code.
 You look to the community for some best practices: how to structure this thing, how to break it up?
 How to add some unit tests maybe?

-In this article, let's taka a look how to refactor a simple Pulumi program and break it down into more re-usable components, testable – we'll refactor incrementally.
+In this article, let's refactor a Pulumi program and break it down into more re-usable components.
+The components will be more maintainable and *bingo* testable.
+Because there is a bunch of changes to make, we'll make so incrementally.

-This is a problem that many people bump into and most people just want simple rules of thumb to structure their code.
+This is a problem that many people bump into and most people just want/need guidance and simple rules of thumb to structure their code.
-For such a common issue, there isn't enough clear guidance there.
+What should be a really interesting and valuable proposition ("unit testing you infrastructure code") becomes hard to achieve.

 # Getting a "lay of the land"